ruirangerfan/rethinking_road_reconstruction_pothole_detection/README.md

 **A story behind this work:**

 We experienced a very annoying review process for this paper.
-It was originally submitted for peer-review on Apr.
-11, 2019.
-We got the initial feedback on Jul.
-28, 2019, and resubmitted our first revision on Aug.
-22, 2019.
-However, nothing was back to us until Jul.
-09, 2020 (after dozens of emails from us enquiring about the reviewer's feedback).
-We submitted the second revision on Aug.
-06, 2020, and FINALLY got accepted on Jan.
-01, 2021.
+It was originally submitted for peer-review on **Apr.
+11, 2019**.
+We got the initial feedback on **Jul.
+28, 2019**, and resubmitted our first revision on **Aug.
+22, 2019**.
+However, nothing was back to us until **Jul.
+09, 2020** (after dozens of emails from us enquiring about the reviewer's feedback).
+We submitted the second revision on **Aug.
+06, 2020**, and FINALLY got accepted on **Jan.
+01, 2021**.
 So, it was reviewed for 21 months.
 I think this work is already out-of-date when it was accepted.
 Anyway, I am going to provide you with the data we used in this work.